ArkEcosystemArchive/docs-legacy/docs/guidebook/core/docker.md

 *Need to start everything from scratch and make sure there are no remaining cached containers, images or volumes left?
 Just use the **purge_all.sh** script.*

 ::: warning
 Development files/presets are not Production ready.
-Official Production Ark-Core Docker images are now available at [Docker Hub](https://hub.docker.com/r/arkecosystem/core).
+Official Production ARK-Core Docker images are now available at [Docker Hub](https://hub.docker.com/r/arkecosystem/core).
 :::